maximilien/musings/blogs/ai/3/draft.md

 I've been deeply connected to this tech community for decades.
 I've watched waves come and go—cloud computing, mobile, blockchain, and now AI.
 And in late 2024, it became clear that 2025 was going to be different.
 The AI agents wave was building, but there was no dedicated community forum for it.

 So Dave Nielsen and I decided to create one.
+This post sumamrizes our experience including lessons learned and some up coming themes.
+Amply illustrated with original photos by the author.

 ## The Team